Rolex Watches – 10 Things You Didn’t Know

 3. Rolex R&D – Serious Science

-The Rolex Research & Development department is spread out across its different facilities, from chemistry labs for lubricant development to gas spectrometers electron microscopes that are used to analyse the quality of metal they are using.
+The Rolex Research & Development department is spread out across its different facilities, from chemistry labs for lubricant development to gas spectrometers and electron microscopes that are used to analyse the quality of metal they are using.

 4. One Rolex – One Year (Almost)

-A Rolex is a thing of great beauty many moving parts, of which most are made in-house.
+A Rolex is a thing of great beauty with many moving parts, of which most are made in-house.
 Built by hand at their Swiss workshop/factory, these expert watchmakers then test every watch by hand.
 When the full list of processes is set out end to end, it takes Rolex almost a full year to make every watch.

 5. Rolex Diving Watch – A Few Firsts